Mozart: Rondo in D Major, K. 485

 For over three decades, pianist Luis Sanchez has maintained an active career as soloist, collaborative artist, and teacher.
 He has appeared in concerts in the United States, South America, Europe, and Asia.
 He is currently Professor of Piano and Director of Keyboard Studies at Texas A&M University-Commerce.
 Dr. Sanchez joined the Steinway Artist Roster in 2012.
+In May 2021, he joined the Frances Clark Center for Piano Pedagogy as Director of International Initiatives.

 Praised for his artistry, dazzling technique, and inspiring performances, Luis Sanchez has presented recitals and master classes at Steinway Hall in London, Birmingham Conservatoire (UK), Sala delle Muse at the Teatro Petruzzelli (Bari, Italy), Chiesa di Sant’Agnese in Agnone (Rome, Italy), National Cheng Kung University (Taiwan), the Grieg Academy (Bergen, Norway), the Norwegian Academy of Music (Oslo, Norway), Hangyang University (Seoul, South Korea), the Piano Concert Series International (Louisiana), and throughout the United States.
 He has also been featured soloist with the Orchestra of New Spain (Dallas), The Texarkana Symphony, Fort Wayne Philharmonic Orchestra, the Ball State Symphony Orchestra, and the Texas A&M University-Commerce Wind Ensemble.